chef/chef-oss-practices/CODE_OF_CONDUCT.md

   - [Influences](#influences)
   - [Copyright](#copyright)

-##Summary
+## Summary

 Diversity is one of the greatest strengths that a community can have, and many times that strength is born from the friction that can only come through sharing differing perspectives.
 The goal of this document is to ensure that we create spaces welcoming to new and existing participants, and that those conversations that arise from friction are productive.

-We are dedicated to providing an inclusive and harassment-free experience for anyone who participates in events or digital spaces that are organized, or hosted, or managed by Chef – whether that is ChefConf, Community Summits, MeetUps, training, or any online space.
+We are dedicated to providing an inclusive and harassment-free experience for anyone who participates in events or digital spaces that are organized, hosted, or managed by Chef – whether that is ChefConf, Community Summits, MeetUps, training, or any online space.
 We do not tolerate harassment in any form.

 We value the participation of each member of the Chef community and want all participants to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to show respect and courtesy to other participants at any Chef-related events or digital spaces, whether officially sponsored by Progress or not.